nttgin/BGPalerter/README.md

 If you enable email reporting, download also the directory `reports/email_templates` in the same directory of the executable.

 ## More information for users

+### Auto generate prefixes.yml
+To auto generate the monitored prefixes file (by default called `prefixes.yml`) execute `npm run generate-prefixes ASN(S) OUTPUT_FILE` (e.g. `npm run generate-prefixes 2914 nttprefixes.yml`.

+The script will download the currently announced prefixes of the selected AS (according to RIPEstat data).
+A warning will be triggered in case of not valid RPKI prefixes.

+Multiple ASns can be moniotred in the same file e.g.`npm run generate-prefixes 2914,3333 nttprefixes.yml` (see comma-separated ASns).
+Additionally, multiple files can be monitored by adding them under `monitoredPrefixesFiles` in `config.yml`.

 ### Composition